Table of Contents

 Now let’s talk more about each item on the list…

-When you’re just starting to sew, thread is most complicated purchase by far.
+When you’re just starting to sew, your thread choice is the most complicated purchase by far.

 What, you thought thread was cheap?

-However, there are so many different types of thread.
-Each types has it’s own, specific purpose.
+However, there are so many different types of threads.
+Each type has its own, specific purpose.

 This is where things can get confusing.